 Medford Apartment Rental Market Report 2020

 Medford’s apartment rental market has been able to avoid seeing some of the more severe effects of COVID-19.
 Vacancy rates aren’t up nearly as much in Medford when compared to nearby Somerville, Cambridge and Boston, but don’t let that fool you.
-The market is far from ideal in Medford, and apartment vacancies are up significantly year over year.
+The market is far from ideal in Medford, and vacancies for Medford apartments are up significantly year over year.

 Apartment Vacancy Rates in Medford, MA